-Throughout his legal career, Ross Haynes combined a successful litigation practice with active community involvement.
+Throughout his legal career, Ross Haynes, QC, combined a successful litigation practice with active community involvement.
 A fiscal conservative and staunch social liberal, Ross is well known to CBC audiences for his three-year stint on the weekly TV news panel, Canada Now: Politics Now, and his regular radio commentaries.
 He has been a frequent speaker, panelist and lecturer on a

 broad variety of legal and insurance matters.